Why Factoring Long-Term Care into Your Estate Plan Pays Off

 For most people, thinking about estate planning means focusing on what will happen to their money after they pass away.
 But that misses one pretty significant consideration: the need to plan for long-term care.

 The last thing any of us want to contend with when a health issue arises later in life is having to throw together a hasty estate planning solution in the face of mounting medical costs.
 Your best defense is careful planning with the help of a trusted expert.
+Unfortunately, there are a lot of myths out there about long-term care.

 Why it’s so important to plan for long-term care